New Zealand–United States relations: World War II

-During the Pacific theater of WWII (1941-1945), significant numbers of US military personnel were deployed to New Zealand to prepare for crucial battles such as Guadalcanal and Tarawa; there were between 15,000 and 45,000 US servicemen stationed in New Zealand at any one time between June 1942 and mid-1944.
+During the Pacific theatre of WWII (1941–1945), significant numbers of US military personnel were deployed to New Zealand to prepare for crucial battles such as Guadalcanal and Tarawa; there were between 15,000 and 45,000 US servicemen stationed in New Zealand at any one time between June 1942 and mid-1944.
 The habits and spending power of these troops had various influences on New Zealand's culture.

 Though relations were largely positive, some points of tension developed.
 For example, the 1st Marine Division, was tasked with loading reconfiguration from administrative to combat configuration during a strike by Wellington dock workers.
 The Battle of Manners Street also occurred in Wellington involving American servicemen and New Zealand servicemen and civilians outside the Allied Services Club in Manners Street after American servicemen in the Services Club began forcibly stopping Māori soldiers from also using the Club because of their skin colour.
 Many New Zealand soldiers in the area, both white (Pākehā) and Māori, combined in opposition.
 The battle resulted in a possible two American deaths and 1 New Zealand Serviceman being arrested, as well as a cover up.

 After the war New Zealand joined with Australia and the United States in the ANZUS security treaty in 1951.